Michelle Pfeiffer: 2020s

-Pfeiffer headlined the dark comedy French Exit (2020), based on the acclaimed novel of the same name by Patrick deWitt, directed by Azazel Jacobs.
-In the film, which co-stars Lucas Hedges and Tracy Letts, Pfeiffer played a widow who moves to Paris, France, with her son (Hedges) and cat, who happens to be her reincarnated husband (Letts).
-The film premiered at the New York Film Festival, to a positive reception.
-Peter Debruge of Variety remarked that she gave a performance "for which she'll be remembered."
-Pfeiffer received a Golden Globe Award nomination for Best Actress – Motion Picture Comedy or Musical for her performance.
+Pfeiffer headlined the dark comedy French Exit (2020), directed by Azazel Jacobs and based on the 2018 novel of the same name by Patrick deWitt.
+In the film, Pfeiffer played a widow who moves to Paris with her son (Lucas Hedges) and a cat that is revealed to be her reincarnated husband.
+Peter Debruge of Variety said that Pfeiffer delivered a performance "for which she'll be remembered", and she received a Golden Globe nomination for Best Actress – Motion Picture Comedy or Musical.

-Pfeiffer portrayed former First Lady Betty Ford in the anthology drama television series The First Lady, which premiered on Showtime in April 2022.
-The following year, she reprised the role of Janet van Dyne in Ant-Man and the Wasp: Quantumania.
-Manohla Dargis declared her the film's M.V.P.
+Pfeiffer portrayed former First Lady Betty Ford in the anthology drama television series The First Lady, which premiered on Showtime in 2022.
+The show received mixed reviews, but critics often deemed Pfeiffer's performance a highlight among its three leads.
+The following year, she reprised the role of Janet van Dyne in Ant-Man and the Wasp: Quantumania, about which The New York Times critic Manohla Dargis declared Pfeiffer the film's MVP.
+In 2025, she starred in the Amazon Prime Video Christmas comedy film Oh.
+What.
+Fun. as a Texan housewife whose feelings of being taken for granted by her family drive her to appear on a morning talk show.
+The film received negative reviews, with reviewers agreeing that Pfeiffer's performance was let down by the script.